ou79/learning-about-javascript/Basic-Algorithm-Scripting.md

 # Function.bind
 `Function.bind`
-: works just like Math.max but also has `Function.prototype.apply`'s ability to take arrays as its arguments [from freeCodeCamp](https://forum.freecodecamp.org/t/freecodecamp-challenge-guide-return-largest-numbers-in-arrays/16042).
-When being called, it has its `this` keyword set to the provided value, *with a given sequence of arguments preceding any provided when the new function is called* [from mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind).
+: works just like `Math.max` but also has `Function.prototype.apply`'s ability to take arrays as its arguments [from freeCodeCamp](https://forum.freecodecamp.org/t/freecodecamp-challenge-guide-return-largest-numbers-in-arrays/16042).
+When being called, `Function.bind` has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called [from mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind).

+- **`bind` function looks cleaner**
 ```
 function largestOfFour(arr) {
   return arr.map(Function.apply.bind(Math.max, null));
 }
 ```

----
+vs
 # array.map & array.reduce

 ```